itsyuimorii/--PROJECT--TripSpark-Node.js-Express-MongoDB-and-More/README.md

 **APPLICATION LOGIC** (controller)

-- 👉  Codethatisonlyconcernedabouttheapplication’s implementation, not the underlying business problem we’re trying to solve (e.g. showing and selling tours);
+- 👉  Code that is only concerned about the application’s implementation, not the underlying business problem we’re trying to solve (e.g. showing and selling tours);
-- 👉  Concernedaboutmanagingrequestsandresponses;
+- 👉  Concerned about managing requests and responses;
-- 👉  Abouttheapp’smoretechnicalaspects;
+- 👉  About the app’ s more technical aspects;
-- 👉  Bridgebetweenmodelandviewlayers.
+- 👉  Bridge between model and view layers.

 **BUSINESS LOGIC**(model)

-- 👉 Codethatactuallysolvesthebusinessproblemweset
+- 👉 Code that actually solve sthe business problem we set

 out to solve;

-- 👉 Directlyrelatedtobusinessrules,howthebusiness works,andbusinessneeds;
+- 👉 Directly related to business rules, how the business works,and business needs;

 - 👉 Examples: